marcelsan/Deep-HdrReconstruction/README.md

 Now a web-browser window will open automatically and load the Jupyter notebook.
 Follow the steps in order to run the model with your own data.

+## Viewing HDR Images

+To visualize HDR images you can use [tev](https://github.com/Tom94/tev), which allows loading several HDR file formats and is compatible with Windows, Mac and Linux.
+There is also a straightforward online viewer at [openhdr.org](openhdr.org).

 ## References
 If you find this work useful for your research, please cite: